tedneward/ProfBlog/content/blog/2023/devrel-activity-pattern-language.md

 ### Thanks

-Much thanks to Chris "Woody" Woodruff, Taylor Krusen, Scott McAllister, Matthew Groes, and James Ward, for their feedback, ideas, challenges, and suggestions.
+Much thanks to Chris "Woody" Woodruff, Scott McAllister, and Matthew Groves, for their feedback, ideas, challenges, and suggestions.